Yellow-billed shrike: Distribution

 The species is resident in tropical Africa, south of the Sahara and north of the equator, but is not present in the Horn of Africa.
 It is present in Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Congo, the Democratic Republic of Congo, Côte d'Ivoire, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, South Sudan, Sudan, Togo, and Uganda.
 It makes localised movements, but these have been little studied.

-Ecology
+Behaviour and ecology

 This is a conspicuous and gregarious bird and a cooperative breeder, always seen in groups, often lined up on telephone wires.
 The nest is a cup structure in a bush or tree into which four or five eggs are laid.
 Only one female in a group breeds at a given time, with other members providing protection and food.

 The yellow-billed shrike feeds on insects, which it locates from prominent look-out perches in trees, wires, or posts.
 They also sometimes eat small frogs, reptiles, and mice, but are not known to eat other birds or to form larders.

-Status
+Conservation status

-C. corvina is common in some areas and less so in others.
+The yellow-billed shrike is common in some areas and less so in others.
 No evidence has been found of any substantial decline in its populations, so the International Union for Conservation of Nature has assessed its conservation status as being of least concern.